NixOS/rfcs/rfcs/0057-named-ellipses.md

 `{...@extraargs}: extraargs` should yield as an attrset the extra arguments "in" `...`.

+TODO: consider what other languages like Haskell do

 # Drawbacks
 [drawbacks]: #drawbacks
 None?
 This implements syntax that would not have worked before and so in theory shouldn't cause breakage in the Nix ecosystem.
 [Citation Needed]